What is TMT Investment Banking?

 Venture Capital

 The vast majority of venture capital professionals with banking backgrounds come from technology or healthcare groups because VCs primarily invest in these sectors.
+TMT experience positions you better than any other industry group for VC opportunities.

 Hedge Funds

-TMT analysts pursue hedge fund opportunities including:
+TMT analysts pursue hedge fund opportunities across multiple strategies, with sector knowledge particularly valuable for technology-focused funds.

 Corporate Development